Lubin: Piast dynasty rule

+Late modern period and World War II

 Conquered in the Silesian Wars by King Frederick II of Prussia in the mid-18th century, the town became a part of Prussia and later, in 1871, Germany.
 In 1871, after creation of the German Empire, it was connected by rail to Legnica (Liegnitz) and Głogów (Glogau).
 In reports on their parishes at the end of the 18th century, local pastors wrote about native Poles, who spoke a local dialect of the Polish language.
-The native Polish population was subjected to planned Germanisation, which lasted until the 1930s.
+The native Silesian population was subjected to planned Germanisation, which lasted until the 1930s.
 A labour camp of the Reich Labour Service was operated in the town under Nazi Germany.

 During World War II about 70% of the town's buildings were destroyed.
 In 1945 between the days of 8–10 February Red Army soldiers mass-murdered 150 German pensioners in an old-people's home and 500 psychiatric hospital patients in Lubin.
 The city eventually became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
 The remaining German population of the city was either expelled in accordance with the Potsdam Agreement, or prohibited from returning home by the communist authorities.

+Discovery of copper deposits

 In 1957 Jan Wyżykowski discovered and in 1959 documented in Lubin the largest copper ore deposits in Europe and one of the largest in the world.
 Soon copper mines were built and the KGHM company was established.

 From 1975 to 1998 it belonged to the former Legnica Voivodeship.
 In 1982 the city saw significant demonstrations against the martial law declared by the Communist regime, which were put down by its death squads, resulting in the murder of three people.